-Other expenses that can qualify for the standard meal allowance.
-You can use the standard meal allowance to prove meal expenses you have when you travel in connection with investment and other incomeproducing property.
-You can also use it to prove meal expenses you have when you travel for qualifying educational purposes.
-You cannot use the standard meal allowance to prove the amount of your meals when you travel for medical or charitable purposes.
+Use of the standard meal allowance for other travel.
+You can use the standard meal allowance to figure your meal expenses when you travel in connection with investment and other income-producing property.
+You can also use it to figure your meal expenses when you travel for qualifying educational purposes.
+You cannot use the standard meal allowance to figure the cost of your meals when you travel for medical or charitable purposes.

 Amount of standard meal allowance.
 The standard meal allowance is the federal M&IE rate.
-For travel in 1999, the rate is \$30 a day for most areas in the United States.
-Other locations in the United States are designated as high-cost areas, qualifying for higher standard meal allowances.
-Locations qualifying for rates of \$34, \$38, \$42, or \$46 a day are listed in Appendix A.
+For travel in 2001, the rate is \$30 a day for most small localities in the United States.
+Most major cities and many other localities in the United States are designated as high-cost areas, qualifying for higher standard meal allowances.
+Locations qualifying for rates of \$34, \$38, \$42, or \$46 a day are listed in Publication 1542.